 - One fully-equipped drama studio

 - One dedicated drama space with blackout and sound facilities

 Our intent within Performing Arts is to nurture passionate, imaginative and creative individuals, who view the world from an artistic perspective.
 We develop individuality, encourage students to think and express themselves with confidence and encourage tolerance and understanding of others.
 We intend students to develop an extensive range of skills as they explore, experiment and create.
 Through the Performing Arts curriculum we promote a sense of self-worth, encourages confidence, resilience and develop relationships.
 Students are encouraged to question and challenge their perception of the world and develop the soft skills employers seek.

-You will find below an overview of our Drama and Music curricula and presentations highlighting the many careers opened up by studying these subjects.
+You will find below an overview of our Drama and Music curricula, our Performing Arts extracurricular timetable, and presentations highlighting the many careers opened up by studying these subjects.